Post Graduate Studies

 Help us to help you by:

-- Treating library facilities, equipment, collections and property with due care
+- Treating library facilities, equipment, collections, and property with due care

-- Assisting staff understand your needs clearly
+- Assisting staff to understand your needs clearly

 Access to Library Resources